Aviation

 Other NASA Sites

 The Jet Propulsion Laboratory offers tours for groups or individuals with advance notice.
-See a movie then take a tour of the Karman Visitor Center, Space Flight Operations Facility, Earth Science Center and the Spacecraft Assembly Facility.
+After seeing a movie, you can take a tour of the Karman Visitor Center, Space Flight Operations Facility, Earth Science Center and Spacecraft Assembly Facility.

 Located at 4800 Oak Grove Dr. in Pasadena, California.
 All visitors 18 and over must present a valid driver’s license or passport.
 All non-U.S. visitors must present a passport or resident visa card.